ID: 613

 Conference Topic: G8.
 Cumulative effects

-The aim of this workshop is to discuss if cumulative effects assessment, used as a stand-alone tool, or as part of EIA or SEA, is making a difference on the ground and what are the key factors to make it effective.
+The aim of this workshop is to discuss a) if cumulative effects assessment, used as a stand-alone tool, or as part of EIA or SEA, is making a difference on the IA process and/or the decisions made, and b) what factors determine its effectiveness.

 Status: approve